nd9600/jsGame/README.md

 ### Architecture
 The game is split up into a *Functional Core* and *Imperative Shell*, following Gary Bernhardt's [Boundaries talk](https://www.destroyallsoftware.com/talks/boundaries), which is similar to the [Hexagonal Architecture](https://github.com/jschairb/sandbox/wiki/HexagonalArchitecture) and [Ports and Adapters pattern](https://spin.atomicobject.com/2013/02/23/ports-adapters-software-architecture/) ideas.

-* The [Shell](https://github.com/nd9600/jsGame/tree/master/src/shell) handles all interaction, takes in input, passes it to the Core, and returns output to the screen
+* The [Shell](https://github.com/nd9600/jsGame/tree/master/src/shell) handles all interaction, takes in input, passes it to the Core, and returns output to the screen.
+It will be written with Vue.
 * The [Core](https://github.com/nd9600/jsGame/tree/master/src/core) is given input from the Shell, makes decisions based on that input, and returns new data to the Shell to be displayed in whatever format the Shell wants.
+It's written in Typescript.
     * The Core is purely [functional](http://blog.jenkster.com/2015/12/what-is-functional-programming.html) - its output depends only on its input - with one exception; the [EventBus](#eventbus).
 * The game's current state is represented by a [GameState](https://github.com/nd9600/jsGame/blob/master/src/core/GameState.ts).